Charles Hatchett of England

 Percentage Amount in the Human Body: 0.000002%

 Niobium is present in many minerals.
 The minerals pyrochlore and to lesser extent, betafite, columbite, and samarskite are mined for niobium.
 It also is produced as a by-product of tin processing.
-Niobium is mined in Brazil, Canada, Zaire, China and Nigeria.
+Niobium is mined in the United States, Brazil and Canada.